 WARNING: The pump discussed in this article is not designed for soft washing.
-Soft washing utilizes sodium hypochlorite (SH), a highly corrosive chemical that can break down metals, plastics, and just about any material you can think of with varying effectiveness.
-SH can be dangerous if ingested, inhaled, and can cause chemical burns to your skin.
+Soft washing uses sodium hypochlorite (SH), a highly corrosive chemical that breaks down metals, plastics, and many other materials.
+SH can cause serious harm if ingested, inhaled, or if it comes into contact with your skin.

 We recommend a soft wash pump designed for the application such as the Comet P40, AR45, or 12V options from companies like Remco or EverFlo.